-e cappionent and the decompanying prospectae as a vineler Issuer State of Israel (the "State" or "Israel").
-Title of Security State of Israel Jubilee Fixed Rate Bonds (Eleventh Series) and Jubilee Fixed Rate Bonds (Tenth Series).
-Aggregate Principal Amount \$1,800,000,000.
+lssuer State of Israel (the "State" or "Israel").
+Title of Security State of Israel Jubilee Fixed Rate Bonds (Twelfth Series).
+Aggregate Principal Amount \$3,500,000,000.
 Maturity Dates Your bond will mature on the first calendar day of the month during which the first, second, third, fifth, tenth or fifteenth anniversary, as the case may be, of the Issue Date of your bond occurs.
 Issue Dates 1st and 15th of each month.
 To purchase a bond of a specific Issue Date, your subscription must be accepted before such Issue Date (or before such other day as may be announced).
-Denominations You may buy each Jubilee Fixed Rate Bond in a minimum denomination of \$25,000 (and integral multiples of \$5,000 in excess of \$25,000).
-You may buy each Jubilee Fixed Rate Financing Bond in a minimum denomination of \$100,000 (and integral multiples of \$25,000 in excess of \$100,000).
-You may buy each Maccabee Fixed Rate Bond in a minimum denomination of \$5,000 (and integral multiples of \$500 in excess of \$5,000).
+Denominations You may buy each Jubilee Fixed Rate Bond in a minimum denomination of \$25,000 and integral multiples of \$5,000 in excess of \$25,000.
+You may buy each Jubilee Fixed Rate Financing Bond in a minimum denomination of \$100,000 and integral multiples of \$25,000 in excess of \$100,000.
+You may buy each Maccabee Fixed Rate Bond in a minimum denomination of \$5,000 and integral multiples of \$500 in excess of \$5,000.
+We may specify a lower multiple in excess of the minimum denomination for each of Jubilee Fixed Rate Bonds, Jubilee Fixed Rate Financing Bonds and Maccabee Fixed Rate Bonds in the relevant rate sheet for an issue of bonds.
 Limitations Jubilee Fixed Rate Financing Bonds may only be purchased if financed by an Authorized Institutional Lender.
 Interest The bonds will accrue interest from (and including) the Issue Date until (but not including) the maturity date, at a fixed rate determined by the State of Israel and announced not less than one (1) Business Day prior to the first day of the sales period for the bond.
 The bonds will not earn or accrue interest after maturity.
 Payments Interest will be paid every May 1 and November 1, and upon maturity, except that for bonds issued on April 15 and October 15 of each year, the first interest payment will be made on the second interest payment date following their Issue Date.
-When the bonds become payable, you will receive the face amount of the bonds in U.S. currency.
+When the bonds mature, you will receive the face amount of the bonds in U.S. currency.
 Limitations on Transfer You may not assign or transfer the bonds, except in certain special instances.
 Risk Factors There are certain risks relating to the bonds, which investors should ensure they fully understand.
 See "Risk Factors."
-Book Entry Bonds The bonds are issued in book-entry form.
+Book-Entry Bonds The bonds are issued in book-entry form.
 Certificates will be issued only to government agencies, pension funds, financial institutions and employee benefit plans that so request at the time of purchase.

 Fiscal Agent The bonds will be issued pursuant to the Amended and Restated Master Fiscal Agency Agreement, dated as of December 24, 2013, as may be amended, further amended and restated or otherwise modified from time to time, by and among the State of Israel, Computershare Inc. and Computershare Trust Company, N.A. (collectively, "Computershare"), as fiscal agent, paying agent, transfer agent and registrar.
-Taxation For a discussion of U.S. federal income tax consequences associated with the purchase, ownership and disposition of the bonds, see "United States Taxation."
+Taxation For a discussion of U.S. federal income tax consequences associated with the purchase, ownership and disposition of the bonds, see "United States Federal Income Taxation."
 Investors should consult their own tax advisors in determining the non-U.S., U.S. federal, state, local and any other tax consequences to them of the purchase, ownership and disposition of the bonds.
 Governing Law The bonds will be governed by the laws of the State of New York, except with respect to the authorization and execution of the bonds, which will be governed by the laws of the State of Israel.